 I have a particular interest in trauma and how it impacts on people's ability to have harmonious relationships with themselves and others.
 Trauma might have happened as a single event, a series of events or there might have been a prolonged continual exposure to it, sometimes spanning over many generations within the family.
 Acknowledging it and processing emotional blocks it created opens the door to regaining balance and sense of wellbeing in a traumatised person's life.
 Also, as a person of dual heritage, I am interested in exploring cultural and identity issues and how difference impacts on people in their lives.

-I received qualification from Centre for Personal and Professional Development (CPPD) which is a British Association for Counselling and Psychotherapy (BACP) accredited training, I am an accredited member of the BACP and therefore abide by its professional standards and code of ethics.
+I received counselling qualification from Centre for Personal and Professional Development (CPPD) which is a British Association for Counselling and Psychotherapy (BACP) accredited training.
+I am an accredited member of the BACP and therefore abide by its professional standards and code of ethics.
 For information on BACP and its Ethical Framework please click here.
+I received EMDR qualification from EMDR Works, which is an EMDR Europe accredited training.

 My experience varies from primary care (Connaught Surgery), addiction field (Crime Reduction Initiatives), Mind: a mental health organisation, to working with young people at Haringey Sixth Form Centre.